uclaacm/centralized-intern-training/06_accessibility/README.md

 Many people are prone to seizures and can be harmed by websites with too much animation.
 This means limiting the number of GIFs, and avoiding flashing elements at all costs (the WCAG 2.1 standard is three flashes or less per second).

 ## Focus Control

 ### Keyboard Accessibility

 ### Tabbing

 ## Other Things

 ### Simplicity

+Simplicity is an important factor for web accessibility.
+Making sure language is general so everyone understands what you're saying, using direct links instead of unnecessary icons, and so on.
+As we said in the introduction - good web design, like any kind of design, is a balance of both aesthetic and function.
+While we do want our websites to look pretty and cool, it's important to avoid overwhelming our users with information or fancy representations of things that could've been simpler and easier to process.

 ### Setting Language